Same-sex marriage in Australia: Local government schemes and motions

-Local government motions

-Local government groups have also published official positions in favour of same-sex marriage.
+Local government areas have also published official positions in favour of same-sex marriage.
 In June 2016, the Australian Local Government Association (ALGA) approved a motion supporting the legalisation of same-sex marriage.
-The motion was put forward by Lord Mayor of Darwin Katrina Fong Lim and Meghan Hopper, a member of the Council of Moreland.
+The motion was put forward by the Lord Mayor of Darwin, Katrina Fong Lim, and Meghan Hopper, a member of the Council of Moreland.
 It was approved by a strong majority at ALGA's National General Assembly.
-The motion reads the following;

-The motion went before the ALGA's board for approval, which the board provided on 21 July 2016.

-As of 1 January 2018, of the 546 local governments (also known as "councils" or "shires") in Australia, a total of 62 are known to have passed formal motions in support of the legalisation of same-sex marriage.
+ALGA's board approved it on 21 July 2016.
+The motion read: "That this National General Assembly call on the Commonwealth Government to treat with dignity and respect all members of the community regardless of gender or sexuality by supporting changes to the Marriage Act to achieve marriage equality for same-sex couples."